 Violent, indecent, disorderly, threatening or offensive behaviour or language and bullying are unacceptable forms of behaviour.
-The College will view seriously any action which runs contrary to these principles, ensuring an environment in which the dignity of other members of College, members of staff and visitors is respected.
+The College will view seriously any action which runs contrary to these principles and is committed to ensuring an environment in which the dignity of other members of College, members of staff and visitors is respected.